-Figure 27: Houses that overlook each other require a minimum back to back distance of 21 metres

-- e) achieve a minimum back-to-side distances of 11 metres between homes up to two storeys.
-This distance will need to be greater for homes with additional upper floors overlooking habitable rooms, or where changes in levels between sites leads to height differences between dwellings of at least one storey or more; and - f) ensure that any windows on the gable end walls (except on corner plots) must be to non-habitable rooms only, obscurely glazed to a minimum level of Pilkington 4 and are non-opening unless the parts of the window which can be opened are more than 1.7 metres above the floor of the room in which the window is installed.
+Figure 28: Side gable elevations opposing rear elevations require a minimum back-to-side distance of 11 metres e) achieve a minimum back-to-side distances of 11 metres between homes up to two storeys.
+This distance will need to be greater for homes with additional upper floors overlooking levels between sites leads to height differences between dwellings of at f) ensure that any windows on the gable must be to non-habitable rooms only, obscurely glazed to a minimum level of Pilkington 4 and are non-opening can be opened are more than 1.7 which the window is installed.